enderverse/ender/README.md

 </h1>

 <h3 align="center">
-	Ender is a modular Discord bot that is extendable with plugins.
+	Ender is a highly configurable modular Discord bot that is extendable with plugins.
 </h3>

 <p align="center">